 However, there can be downsides to these aggressive behaviors.
-They can lead to becoming impulsive or taking bold action too soon without thinking things through and considering the consequences.
+They can become impulsive or take bold action too soon without thinking things through and considering the consequences.

-This might also mean they don’t stop to consider how their aggressiveness might be driving people away or negatively impacting the people around them.
+This might also mean they don’t stop considering how their aggressiveness might be driving people away or negatively impacting the people around them.